cnguyen-uk/An-Introduction-to-Git/README.md

 Suppose that we've created a new branch called `new_branch`, have made changes to it, and want to merge it with the `master` branch.
 In this case, the `master` branch is called the *receiver* branch, and the `new_branch` branch is called the *giver* branch.

 If the `master` branch has not been altered, then we can merge the `new_branch` branch easily.
 First, we should ensure that we are on the `master` branch - in general, we should be on the branch that we wish to merge other branches with.
-Then we can use the following syntax.
+Then we can use the following syntax:

 ```Bash
 git merge new_branch